lemidia/Algorithm-and-Data-Structure/README.md

 ### String Matching
 - KMP String Matching
-- 보이어 무어
+- Boyer moore algorithm
-- 라빈 카프
+- Rabin karp algorithm

 ## Data structure
 In computer science, a data structure is a data organization, management, and storage format that enables efficient access and modification.
 More precisely, a data structure is a collection of data values, the relationships among them, and the functions or operations that can be applied to the data. - Wikipedia